 · Up to £50,000: no charge

 · £50,000- £300,000: £250

 · £1m to £1.6m: £4,000

 · £1.6m- £2m: £5,000

 The government’s previous proposals to raise probate registry fees up to £20,000 were postponed on the basis of lack of Parliamentary time when it called the last general election.

 There is likely to be a surge of applications leading to delays obtaining probate as the introduction of the new fees draws near.
 These may cause problems for estates with houses to sell.

-If you have a family member who has died recently our experienced team can help you get the grant of probate through before the fee increase.
+If you have a family member who has died recently ask our experienced team for advice on obtaining the grant of probate before the fee increase.